james-simon/james-simon.github.io/_posts/2024-08-20-gpt2-positional-encs.md

 ***

 *Thanks to Chandan Singh for proofreading this post and for the discussion that led to it.
-A Colab notebook reproducing all experiments may be found [here](https://colab.research.google.com/drive/1CuNdE2BOdHMZQAoYXiAC0C21j-yRA8BR?usp=sharing)*
+A Colab notebook reproducing all experiments is [here](https://colab.research.google.com/drive/1CuNdE2BOdHMZQAoYXiAC0C21j-yRA8BR?usp=sharing)*.

+***